 Like IBT blogger Caitlin Clendenin, Scott Hahn is a convert to Catholicism.
 Come hear his story at the Ignited By Truth Catholic Conference this coming April.
 Remember that God can use any circumstance, or person, to precipitate a conversion.
 Why not invite your non-Catholic friends to IBT, or purchase extra tickets for your fallen-away family members, so that they, too, can discover the Truth and Beauty of the Church?

-Caitlin is a Carolina grad and convert to the Catholic faith who teaches Kindergarten in Whispering Pines, North Carolina.
+Caitlin is a Carolina grad and convert to the Catholic faith who teaches third grade in Apex, North Carolina.
 Her favorite things include traveling (especially as a pilgrim), learning knew things, and spending time with family and friends.
 Her primary goals are to love well, to build bridges between Catholics and Protestants, and to live a Eucharistic life all the way to heaven.